Landmark1218/Fortnite-Cosmetics-Unlocker-main/README.md

 Please place UnrealEditorFortnite-Win64-Shipping-PlayInFrontEnd.exe in the folder where UEFN is installed.
 You can get it from https://discord.gg/aKpUw6EYxD.
 And then, all you need to do is launch this tool.

+Note: Please do not close this tool using the X button in the upper right corner.
+We recommend that you always press a key within the window to close it.